Tag: Curiosity

 The Role of Discovery: Automatic Clues vs. Active Investigation

 Discovering clues is one of the most rewarding aspects of mystery games, but how clues are delivered can make or break the experience.
-Automatically granting clues—whether through passive checks or resource expenditures—can diminish the joy of discovery, making the process feel mechanical rather than immersive.
+Automatically granting clues (whether through simple passive checks or resource expenditures) can diminish the joy of discovery, making the process feel mechanical rather than immersive.

 Why Active Investigation Matters